ng-matero/docs-v1/en/getting-started.md

 # Getting Started

-Ng-Matero is a project based in Angular Material Components, so you need to know the basics of TypeScript and Sass
+Ng-Matero is a project based in Angular Material Components, so you need to know the basics of TypeScript and Sass.

 ## Installation